hapijs/hapi/docs/Reference.md

 ### Request Payload Parsing

-Incoming requests that contains a payload and a supported 'Content-Type' header are parsed when the route _'payload'_ option is set to _'parse'_.
-Currently the following 'Content-Type' header values are automatically parsed and assigned to the `request.payload` value.
+Incoming requests that contain a payload and a supported 'Content-Type' header are parsed when the route _'payload'_ option is set to _'parse'_.
+Currently, the following 'Content-Type' header values are parsed and assigned to the `request.payload` object.

     - application/json
     - application/x-www-form-urlencoded